 You usually have to pay some of any inheritance tax before you can apply for a grant of probate (see below).
 This can cause difficulties as you can’t usually access the money in the deceased’s estate until probate is issued.
 However, check if there is a life insurance policy written in trust as this will pay out without probate.
-Also, talk to the deceased’s bank or building society as some will release money directly to HMRC to cover the inheritance tax bill before probate is received.
-Alternatively it may be possible to get a loan from the deceased’s bank.
+Alternatively, you can ask banks or building societies to pay some or all of the tax due from the deceased person’s accounts directly to HMRC using the Direct Payment Scheme.
+Another possible option is to get a loan from the deceased’s bank.

 Applying for probate

 Usually you need to apply for probate before anyone can inherit the deceased’s money, property or possessions.